exhu/miod/docs/source/implementation.rst

 C target
 ~~~~~~~~
 The globals are prefixed with full package
-name with dots replaced with underscores and a generic prefix, e.g.:
+name with colons replaced with underscores and a generic prefix, e.g.:

-    - pkgname_subpkg_MdTypeName
+    - pkgname__subdir__MdTypeName

 For @_cattr procs the name is given as in the annotation.